 The following illustrates only three forms of academic dishonesty:

 Plagiarism, e.g. the submission of work that is not one’s own or for which other credit has been obtained.

 Copying or using unauthorized aids in tests and examinations.

-dishonesty please refer to the Academic Integrity Policy, located at http://www.mcmaster.ca/policy/Students-AcademicStudies/AcademicIntegrity.pdf
+It is your responsibility to understand what constitutes academic dishonesty.
+For information on the various kinds of academic dishonesty please refer to the Academic Integrity Policy, located at http://www.mcmaster.ca/policy/Students-AcademicStudies/AcademicIntegrity.pdf

 The instructor and university reserve the right to modify elements of the course during the term.
 The university may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes.

 In the event of an absence for medical or other reasons, students should review and follow the